nurafintech/whitepapers/concepts/blockchain-trilemma.md

 Due to the transparent nature of the source code and the potentially lucrative benefits one can receive from conducting a successful attack, blockchains have become prime targets for hackers.<br/>

 # Is It Really Actually a Trilemma?

 Firstly, it’s important to note that the Trilemma is just a model to conceptualize the various challenges facing blockchain technology.
 There is no law stating that the 3 aspects cannot be achieved.
-But to date, teams have worked on different approaches in an attempt to maximize decentralization, scalability, and security.
+But to date, teams have worked on different approaches in an attempt to maximize decentralization, scalability, and security.<br/>

+The CertiK Foundation believes that the Trilemma may actually be better conceptualized in a pyramid.
+The base layer is the fundamental layer that upholds all others: security.
+Without it, decentralization may be corrupted and scalability may be short-lived.

+# Final Result

+Regardless of the shape of the Trilemma, it’s agreed that it’s difficult for any blockchain system to effectively achieve decentralization, scalability, and security.
+Blockchain technology is in its infancy, and the technology approaches should only improve.
+The CertiK Chain is unique in its prioritization of security above all else; by establishing a strong fundamental layer, the possibilities are endless